Step-by-step tutorials on sketching warblers

 Things to notice when sketching a warbler for identification purposes

 Most warblers have a similar body size and shape with a fairly short and slender bill.
 So your challenge is to notice what is different about them, which mostly comes down to color and behavior.
+Learning to identify warblers in the field can be a challenge with their skulky behavior and often densely forested habitats.
+I recommend packing a sketchbook with your binoculars next time you’re out bird watching and the rewards will be many.

 Coloration and color patterns: Warblers come in two basic varieties; one type is relatively plain brown with some subtle streaking (like ovenbirds and waterthrushes) and the other type is brightly colored and patterned, with varying amounts of yellow, red, blue, white and/or black (like the Prothonotary Warbler or the Black-throated Blue Warbler).
 Also look for the following: